GigaTech-net/pp-s3-gateway/README.md

-jsdoc                            JSDoc configuration files oss/                             contains files used solely in NGINX OSS configurations plus/                            contains files used solely in NGINX Plus configurations test/                            contains automated tests for validang that the examples work Dockerfile.oss                   Dockerfile that configures NGINX OSS to act as a S3 gateway Dockerfile.plus                  Dockerfile that builds a NGINX Plus instance that is configured
+jsdoc                            JSDoc configuration files oss/                             contains files used solely in NGINX OSS configurations plus/                            contains files used solely in NGINX Plus configurations test/                            contains automated tests for validating that the examples work Dockerfile.oss                   Dockerfile that configures NGINX OSS to act as a S3 gateway Dockerfile.plus                  Dockerfile that builds a NGINX Plus instance that is configured
                                  equivelently to NGINX OSS - instance is configured to act as a